Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 And so the Japanese built a weir across the Lehnmesi, a tributary of the Lehn, and installed a power plant.

-How exactly the water dropped into the turbine isn't clear to me, but it happened here.
+How exactly the water dropped into the turbine isn't clear to me.

 Here's the Lehnmesi just above the waterfall and below the weir where water was diverted toward the powerplant.